-Toray Industries implements its program in accordance with the Responsible Care Global Charter.2 In fiscal 2020, the Company set priority issues: implementing the Fifth Medium-Term Environmental Plan and rigorous chemical substance management.
+Toray Industries implements its program in accordance with the Responsible Care Global Charter.2 In fiscal 2021, the Company set priority issues: promoting the Sustainability Vision and rigorous chemical substance management.

 - 2 The Responsible Care Global Charter was originally established in 2005 to encourage companies to take concrete action that is understandable to external stakeholders.
 The Charter was revised in 2014, and Toray Industries was a signatory to both the original and revised Charter.

 Compliance Status Regarding Worldwide Chemical Substance Regulations